jake314jake/Car-Rental-System/README.md

 8/A customer may have a loyalty program with a rental agency, which offers discounts or other benefits.

-9/A rental agency may have partnerships with other businesses, such as hotels or airlines, to offer bundled packages or discounts.

-10/A rental agency may also offer additional services such as insurance, GPS, or child seats for an additional fee.

 ### Entities before normalization:
 ### Customer: